QuChunhe/study/Concurrency.md

 Two notes on this technique: first, it should be employed only when the data indicates that it’s necessary, as it clearly introduces substantial complexity into the implementation; second, be sure to have a single order for acquiring all locks in the cold path: if one case acquires the per-CPU locks from lowest to highest and another acquires them from highest to lowest, deadlock will (naturally) result.

+per-cpu variables are widely used in Linux kernel such as per-cpu counters, per-cpu cache.
+The advantages of per-cpu variables are obvious: for a per-cpu data, we do not need locks to synchronize with other cpus.
+Without locks, we can gain more performance.
+There are two kinds of type of per-cpu variables: static and dynamic.

 **Know when to broadcast—and when to signal.**

 A broadcast will awaken all waiting threads, it should generally be used to indicate state change rather than resource availability.
 If a condition broadcast is used when a condition signal would have been more appropriate, the result will be a